 NPAC SMS shall default the SOA Retry Interval tunable parameter to 2 minutes.

-RR6-21 SOA Activation Failure Retry
+RR6-21 SOA Failure Retry

 NPAC SMS shall resend the message a SOA Retry Attempts tunable parameter number of times to a SOA that has not acknowledged the receipt of the message once the SOA Retry Interval tunable parameter expires.